ceteke/nifi/README.md

 ### Training

-We used extended the codebase of RAVE to extremely prune 3DGS models trained on DL3DV dataset to create the extreme-low-rate 3DGS artifact restoration dataset.
+We extended the codebase of RAVE to extremely prune 3DGS models trained on DL3DV dataset to create the extreme-low-rate 3DGS artifact restoration dataset.
 RAVE and DL3DV are linked below.
 We will share the artifact simulation and training code soon.

 ### Results